 Sometimes things just work.
 I like it when that happens.
 Sometimes there are hiccups.. as was the case with this month's Paper Chef.

-Prospect: The Pantry had selected the ingredients of: Honey, Ricotta, Dill & Eggs.
+Kathy of Prospect: The Pantry had selected the ingredients of: Honey, Ricotta, Dill & Eggs.

 Very early on I had decided to do Ricotta Fritters with a honey mayonnaise, wasn't sure where I was going to incorporate the Dill, but a quick surf of the web lead me to believe that the Dill would work in the honey mayonnaise.